Programs & events

 fempowerment

 Fempowerment is for anyone who identifies as a girl between the ages of 12-18.
 This 10-week program, participants meet once a week and explore topics such as healthy relationships (with friends/family/romantic partners/with self/community/etc.), self care, confidence, social media, and healthy habits vs diet culture.
 The goal of the program is that participants leave with higher self confidence and the skills to create and maintain healthy relationships in their lives.
-(Starting soon!
-Contact us to learn when a new series of this program will begin.)
+DATES AND TIMES TO BE ANNOUNCED

 YOUNG MEN'S GROUP: Manly manifesto